 If you find yourself in an emergency, either while traveling to the U.S. or while studying in the U.S., it is important to know the steps to take to get help.

-More information on campus safety and general emergency protocols can be found in Student Handbook.
+More information on campus safety and general emergency protocols can be found in the Student Handbook.

 Please read the information below on emergency procedures for international students.